galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 ## Installing the CLI tool

-You can [access the code](https://github.com/galasa-dev/cli) and [download the CLI tool](https://github.com/galasa-dev/cli/releases) from the _cli_ repository in GitHub.
-To build the cli tools locally, use the `./build-locally.sh --help` script for instructions.
+You can [download the CLI tool](https://github.com/galasa-dev/cli/releases) from the _cli_ repository in GitHub.

 The following versions of the Galasa CLI tool are available to download for different operating systems: